Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100% as the only parameter ('port') is well-described in the schema.
-The tool description adds no additional parameter information beyond what's in the schema, so a baseline score of 3 is appropriate.
+Schema coverage is 100% as the only parameter 'port' is fully described in the schema.
+The description adds no extra meaning beyond the schema, so baseline score of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.